Leikt/dataclasses_ext/README.md

 foo3 = Foo('valid@validemail.com') #> Raise a ValueError "List cannot be empty"
 ```

-## when no init
+## When no init

-When the init method creation is disabled.
-You cannot add any validator the dataclass:
+Since the validation is only applied on the object creation through the __init__ method, you cannot use validation when init is disable:

 ```python
 from dataclasses_ext import dataclass, field